Soda7592/Leetcode/PractiseList/704_Binary_Search/README.md

 # Opinion

-We need to sort this array first(but this problem had made it.), then we could implement the binary search logic.
-Set Left most and Right most index, if `nums[(Right+Left)/2]` is smaller than target, ignoring every elements in (r+l)/2 left side, This logic also applies to right side.
+First, we need to consider sorting the array (although this problem specifies the array is already sorted.).
+Then we can implement the binary search logic.
+Set Left most and right most index, if `nums[(Right+Left)/2]` is smaller than target, we can ignore all elements on the left side of (r+l)/2, This logic also applies to right side.